 Congratulations!
-You’ve just completed your “4th Trimester” otherwise known as your baby’s first 3 months ex utero and helped your 11 to 13 week old sleep.
+You’ve just completed your “4th Trimester” otherwise known as your baby’s first 3 months ex utero and helped your 11, 12, or 13 week old sleep.
 What does this mean?
 For many babies it means they begin waking up more at night or have difficulty napping.
 Uh oh!
 So, it’s no wonder one of the most common questions we get here at The Baby Sleep Site® is “How do I get my 14, 15 or 16 week old to sleep?”

 While some babies can be challenging sleepers from birth, many will go through periods where they sleep well, only to regress.
 What’s a sleepy parent to do!?
 Let’s take a look at the 6 steps to help your 14, 15 or 16 week old baby sleep.